-We now get to the last filter, which is the cost per acquisition for leads of each platform.
+We now get to the last filter, which is each platform’s cost per acquisition for leads.

 But please keep in mind that no leads are created equally.

-Doing the numbers game with averages, unfortunately, has its limits so rather consider it as a calculated estimation to approach a good basis for making a decision.
+Unfortunately, doing the numbers game with averages has its limits, so rather consider it a calculated estimation to approach a good basis for making a decision.